mbaumer/us_hep_funding/docs/_states/IA.md

 <a name="IA-04"></a>
 [Back to top](#top)
 ## IA-04 -- Rep. Steve King (R)
+### Committees
+Steve King is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $4,566,000.00 in SC HEP grants.